2010 Workshops & Retreats

 Esalen is the trailhead to one of the most spectacular mountainous coastlines in the world.
 With the Big Sur wilderness as the primary teacher, participants will explore the beauty of this alive and wild coast, from ancient redwood-forested canyons to dramatic coastal beaches, from rugged rocky mountains to the soft grassy slopes of the Big Sur hills.
 Drawing from nature and various experiential awareness practices, individuals will be encouraged to open both to the natural world and to the landscapes of their inner world.
 It is said that Big Sur is not just a place but a state of mind.
 This wilderness experience seeks to merge mind and place, then to embody what is learned.

 Participants in this weeklong workshop will venture out into the emerging springtime magnificence of Big Sur on five day-hikes, 4-10 miles in length.
 The leaders will draw from a wide range of contemporary and age-old wisdom traditions, borrowing from psychology, meditation, aikido, and the natural sciences to weave together a holistic experience of self and the natural world.
 Each hike begins after breakfast and concludes in time to enjoy the hot springs and dinner at Esalen.
 Evening sessions include informal sharing, basic awareness practices, and useful outdoor skills, with attention given to incorporating what is learned into our daily lives.
 All levels of experience are welcome.
 Be prepared for the invigorating challenge of physical activity and the opportunity to simply sit still in quiet reflection.
-More information will be sent upon registration.
+More information and a waiver will be sent upon registration.

 Back to Top

-Tassajara Mountain Zen Center: Register Now
+Tassajara Mountain Zen Center: Completed

 Back to Top